 Right now the only thing I’m really involved with in teaching is changing the first year labs – to get away from them trying to just do the lab to get the answer that they expect to get.
 Let’s just let them play in the lab and say, ‘Is this a good result?’
 And if it’s not a good result then, ‘Why can’t we count on this result and how can we change the experiments?’
 Because that’s what experimentalists have to learn to do eventually.
 It’s all about the questions of why and what the assumptions are and learning to turn it around and say: ‘We don’t have the answer, we have to have the right questions.’”

 Do you think play has an important part to play in learning?

 “I think so.
 Trying to get back into that sort of elementary school idea.
 I think we have to keep it all the way along that learning is fun.
 It’s not drudgery, it’s not something you have to do.

 I also want them, in first year, to keep the wonder of it all.
 To just see things and not explain the physics behind it.
 But see something really happen.

 I talked about this in my Nobel Prize banquet speech – with short optical pulses, one colour goes in and it makes all the colours of the rainbow.
 It took scientists almost ten years and many of us working around the world to figure out what was happening.
 You can’t do it in a three hour lab.
 But it’s still an amazing thing to see.
 And then you have to go, ‘Why?
 How can that be happening?
 Why is that happening?’
 And ask yourself, ‘What could I test to see what would make a change?’

 That’s all I want the students to figure out.
 And just get back to the idea that science is about wondering why, not about knowing all the answers.”

-Donna Strickland will be taking part in the 2020 Nobel Week Dialogue on the Challenge of Learning.
+Donna Strickland took part in the 2020 Nobel Week Dialogue on the Challenge of Learning.